phantomcyber/splunk-soar-sdk/README.md

 soarapps --help
 ```

+## Quick Start

+**Create a new, empty app**: Run `soarapps init`.

+**Migrate an existing app to the SDK**: Run `soarapps convert myapp`, where `myapp` is your app written using BaseConnector.
+This will convert asset configuration, action declarations, and inputs and outputs.
+You'll still need to re-implement your action code, as well as any custom views and webhooks.

 ## Installing the SDK as an app dependency

 When developing a new Splunk SOAR app using the SDK, you should use [uv](https://docs.astral.sh/uv/) as your project management tool: